BritishMachineVisionAssociation/BMVC2021/attending/guides.md

 	</div>
 </div>

-Rocket chat can be accessed via the embedded discussions on the paper pages, the discussion tab in the conference site or directly through the chat server in a browser or using the free rocket chat apps (e.g. for mobile devices) using the server address `https://chat.bmvc2020-conference.com`.
+Rocket chat can be accessed via the embedded discussions on the paper pages, the discussion tab in the conference site or directly through the chat server in a browser or using the free rocket chat apps (e.g. for mobile devices) using the server address `{{site.chat-url}}`.

 The embedded discussions on the poster pages and the livestream are linked to a single channel.
 The more general interface allows navigation between multiple channels that you have joined via the rocket chat interface: